 Lowey’s own journey as a lesbian mom of two sons, and her role as a guest educator on LGBTQ history for several Marin County public schools inspired the book as a way to educate others.
 Lowey says at times when she spoke in classrooms, she was surprised at students’ lack of knowledge about LGBTQ history.

-Crystal Jang recalled her own experience as a young lesbian growing up in San Francisco’s Asian-American community.
+Crystal Jang recalled her own experience as a young lesbian growing up in San Francisco’s Chinatown.

 “I was really looking for people like me,” said Jang.”I was looking to build community.
 I was trying to find a space that I felt comfortable in.”